jBernavaPrah/azure-speech-sdk-rs/readme.md

-# Work in progress
-This library is still in development and is not ready for production use.
-In the meantime I suggest using the Rust Azure Speech SDK (https://github.com/jabber-tools/cognitive-services-speech-sdk-rs).

-### PRs and issues are welcome!
-### Add a star if you like the project, will help me know if people are interested in this project.

-# Azure Speech SDK
+# Azure Speech SDK - Rust Implementation (Unofficial)

-An **Unofficial** pure Rust library for working with the Azure Speech service **without** any external dependencies.
+This is an unofficial, pure Rust library for working with the Azure Speech service.
+It is currently under development and not yet ready for production use.
+The library does not rely on any external dependencies.

-Heavily inspired by the official Azure Speech SDK for Typescript (https://github.com/microsoft/cognitive-services-speech-sdk-js).

-The goal of this library is to provide a easy installation and simple interface for working with the Azure Speech service.
+This project is heavily inspired by the official Azure Speech SDK for Typescript (https://github.com/microsoft/cognitive-services-speech-sdk-js).
+The goal is to provide an easy-to-install and simple-to-use interface for working with the Azure Speech service.

-## Motivation
+## Why This Library?

-There were 2 main reasons for creating this library:
-1. I wanted to learn better in Rust.
+The motivation behind creating this library was twofold:

+1. To gain a deeper understanding of Rust.
-2. The only Rust implementation of Azure Speech SDK (https://github.com/jabber-tools/cognitive-services-speech-sdk-rs), require the C++ SDK as a dependency and as being inspired by Go implementation, share the same complexity (see pullStream vs pushStream or microphone settings ecc..).
+2. To provide a Rust implementation of the Azure Speech SDK that doesn't require the C++ SDK as a dependency and is less complex than existing implementations (see https://github.com/jabber-tools/cognitive-services-speech-sdk-rs for reference).

 ## Installation

-For now the library is not published on crates.io.
-You can install it by adding the following to your `Cargo.toml` file:
+As the library is not yet published on crates.io, you can install it by adding the following to your `Cargo.toml` file:

 ```toml
 [dependencies]
 azure_speech = { git = "https://github.com/jBernavaPrah/azure-speech.git" }
 ```

 ## Usage
-Check the examples folder for more examples.
+For usage examples, please refer to the examples folder in the repository.

+## Contributing
+We welcome contributions!
+Feel free to submit PRs and raise issues.
+Your feedback and contributions can help shape the development of this library.

+## Support
+If you find this project useful, please consider giving it a star on GitHub.

+This helps us know that people are interested and appreciate the work we're doing.

+Please note that this library is still a work in progress.
+We recommend using the Rust Azure Speech SDK (https://github.com/jabber-tools/cognitive-services-speech-sdk-rs) for production use in the meantime.

+Thank you for your interest in our project!